 For downtown breakfasts, check out Snooze and Syrup.
-Snooze has an assortment of gluten free benedicts and killer hash.
+Snooze has an assortment of gluten free benedicts and killer hash, but also always a long line.
 They also have a bunch of locations all over the city and in some other states.
 They started here in Denver, though!
 I recommend checking them out in Union Station because that's just a cool spot to be.

-Pro Tip: There are some reports of Syrup only promising full celiac gluten free options on weekdays dueo to the business of the kitchen.
+Pro Tip: There are some reports of Syrup only promising full celiac gluten free options on weekdays due to the business of the kitchen.

 and finally, for Coffee Shops:

 Mmm...Coffee is a paleo coffee-lovers dream.
 Or really a dream for anyone gluten, dairy, soy and refined sugar free.
 They have pastries that are made with almond butter and dates that taste amazing and they make their own almond and coconut milk.
 Go there!
 Everyday!

 Downpours coffee on Tennyson makes their own house-made almond milk that is sooo good and offers gluten free breakfast burritos!
 Warning, they do use a shared panini press to cook the burritos so ask for it to be separate for gluten allergies and celiacs.